ctools/ctools/doc/source/users/user_manual/response.rst

 ``South_5h``, and ``South_50h``.

 .. note::
-   In cases for which the CTA instrument response functions are used in a research project, we ask to add the following acknowledgement in any resulting publication:
+   If you use the CTA instrument response functions for a research project and specifically for a presentation or publication, we ask to add the following acknowledgement to the presentation or publication:

    *This research has made use of the CTA instrument response functions provided by the CTA Consortium and Observatory.*